ops-school/admission-challenge/README.md

 ### FIRST AND MOST IMPORTANT GUIDLINE
 #### Read the instructions, go step by step and perform the instructions as written, it is crutial for your success
 #### for instance: if you submit your answers in master branch it will not pass the automated tests and will fail!!

 lets start,

 #### INTRO
-Hello and welcome to opsSchool home assignment.
+Hello and welcome to OpsSchool home assignment.

-In this assignment you will be asked to configure a virtual environment and to troubleshoot some basic issues in that environment.
+In this assignment you will be asked to configure a virtual environment, and to troubleshoot some basic issues in that environment.
-Please read the following instructions before starting to implementation, you don't want to miss any important instruction.
+Please read the following instructions before starting the implementation, you don't want to miss any important instruction.

-#### Get your environment ready
+#### GET YOUR ENVIRONMENT READY
-You'll need a local machine (laptop/desktop) with the ability to run vms.
+You'll need a local machine (laptop/desktop) with the ability to run VMs.

 1. Install [VirtualBox](<https://www.virtualbox.org/>) .
 1. Install [Vagrant](<https://www.vagrantup.com/>) .
 1. Mirror this git repo using the instructions [here](https://help.github.com/articles/duplicating-a-repository).
 Then clone it locally. (**Please DO NOT fork this repo!!! **)
 1. cd to the vagrant directory in the repo  - candidates-assignment/vagrant.
-1. create a branch winter2019 and make all your changes in that branch
+1. Create a branch winter2019 and make all your changes in that branch
 1. Run `vagrant up` and make sure you can ssh into both machines from your repo directory using `vagrant ssh server1` and `vagrant ssh server2`

 * for vagrant assistance see [vagrant docs](https://www.vagrantup.com/docs/)